Whole-Home Generator Services – Installation & Maintenance

 Whole-home standby generators will shut themselves off automatically.
 The system will continue to run for roughly a full minute after power is restored.
 It does this to prevent any complications should the power fail again in a short span of time.

 We strongly recommend against it!
 Electrical work is very easy to make mistakes with, which could result in your generator failing to operate properly at best.
-At worst, you may expose yourself to personal harm, or potentially spark a home fire.
+At worst, you may expose yourself to personal harm or spark a home fire.
 Put simply, it’s a complicated job, and there’s too much risk for this to be a candidate for a weekend DIY.

 They often do not.
 This is because a generator battery can be dangerous and volatile, much like a car battery.
 For this reason, it’s unsafe to ship them all over the place.
 However, many car batteries are suitable for a standby generator, and your manual will tell you precisely what size you need.